GrayHatGuy/RTNode-2400/README.md

 -  **XIAO ESP32SS (ESP32-S3 + SX1262/LR121)**
 -  **LilyGo T3S3-MSVR (ESP32-S3 + SX1280/LR1121)**

-This project was primarily developed with the use of AI assistance.

-This project was primarily developed with the use of AI assistance.
+*This project was primarily developed with the use of AI assistance. - in all cases code was reviewed audited and implemented with human hands on kb*

 ```
   Android / Sideband                                             Remote